-I removed Thom McAn from its facade in March of 2009 as it was collapsing, and hidden in Burt's Shoes until we could come back to rescue it almost a year later.
-I am planning to restore the neon, and hopefully display it in Waukegan sometime in 2012.
+I removed Thom McAn from its facade in March of 2009 as it was collapsing, and hid it in Burt's Shoes until we could come back with a large-enough vehicle to rescue it almost a year later.
+I am planning to restore the neon, and hopefully display it in Waukegan sometime soon...

 How can I help the GHOST MALL project? - We are always open to information or contributions for this site, be it electronically, or physically!
 We are particularly searching for flyers, postcards, old video footage, newspaper clippings, and photographs.
 Anything you would be willing to contribute, please feel free to about it!
 Or, you can post them to our forums!